salina-t/salina-t.github.io/projects/mazeRunner.md

 <img class="img-fluid" src="../img/mazeRunner/maze_icon.png" width="400" alt="image">
 </div>

+## About the Project
-Maze Runner is a role-playing game that I created as a solo project in my high school AP Computer Science A course (2022).
-The project helped me learn how to design and implement a responsive game using
+Maze Runner is an adventurous role-playing game that I created as a solo project in my high school AP Computer Science A course (2022).
+The project helped me learn how to design and implement a responsive and dynamic game using Java programming.

-Java.
+Beyond my technical skills, this project also helped me explore my creativity and encouraged me to bring my ideas to life through code.
+Whilst creating this project, my love for programming became more intense as I realized the power of coding.
+I could transform abstract concepts into interactive and engaging experiences.

+Within the realms of Maze Runner, there are a variety of character classes that are unique to one another.
+All character types have different health, strengths, and defense skills.
+By default, there is a selection of different maps offered in Maze Runner, while also offering the option for players to introduce new maps.
+Additionally, the inclusion of boosts introduces more elements of unpredictability, as the boosts increase a randomized character's statistic that can increase the player's strength, health, or defense.

+## Takeaways: Skills and Concepts
-This project helped me develop strong skills in concepts such as polymorphism, inheritance, reading/writing files, and mapping values to create a playable game map.
+This project helped me develop a strong understanding in essential programming concepts such as polymorphism, inheritance, file handling (both reading and writing), as well as mapping values to construct a dynamic and functional game map.

-Maze Runner implements a variety of classes to represent different character types, maps, and boosts with corresponding functions according to their class.
-This game also explores the concept of mapping values from a text file to create a playable board for users.
+Through the experience of creating Maze Runner, I not only acquired a deeper understanding of fundamental programming principles but also practiced the ability to apply them effectively.

 Here is a sample of what Maze Runner looks like:
 ```
-X X X X X
-X     X X
-X       X
-X X X   X
-X       X
-X     X X
-X   X X X

-X X X X X
-X ✧   X X
-X   C   X
-X X X   X
-X       X
-X E   X X
-X   X X X

 ╔══════════《✧》═════════╗
           WELCOME.
 ╚══════════《✧》═════════╝